datakaveri/iudx-resource-server/design-docs/deployment-design.md

 # Deploymemnt Design
+## Main principles:
+- Deploy the resource server in a secure fashion.
+- To not edit the docker-compose/deployment files unnecessarily, i.e., git is the only source of truth.
 ## Four ways of deploying the resource server using docker & docker-swarm:
 ### 1) Non-Clustered and 2) Clustered one resource-server container
 - At any given time only one service is up, hence only one service in compose-file and everything is named as rs/cat